-High NPL banks should report their NPL strategy, including the operational plan, to their Joint Supervisory Teams (JSTs) in the first quarter of each calendar year.
+High NPL banks are expected toshould report their NPL strategy, including the operational plan, to their Joint Supervisory Teams (JSTs) in the first quarter of each calendar year.
 To facilitate comparison, banks should also submit the standard template, as included in Annex 7 of this guidance, summarising the quantitative targets and the level of progress made in the past 12 months against plan.
-This standard template should be submitted on an annual basis.
+This standard template is toshould be submitted on an annual basis.
 The management body should approve these documents prior to submission to supervisory authorities.